 15.2 In the event of any conflict between these terms of business and the engagement letter or appendices, the relevant provision in the engagement letter or schedules will take precedence.

-Investment business is regulated by the Financial Services and Markets Act 2000.
-If during the provision of professional services to you, you need advice on investments (including insurances), we may have to refer you to someone who is authorised by the Financial Conduct Authority.
+17.1 Investment business is regulated by the Financial Services and Markets Act 2000.
+If during the provision of professional services to you, you need advice on investments (including insurances), we may have to refer you to someone who is authorised by the Financial Conduct Authority, as we are not.

-Insofar as we are permitted to so by law or professional guidelines, we reserve the right to exercise a particular lien over all relevant documents and records in our possession relating to all engagements where fees and disbursements are outstanding.
+18.1 Insofar as we are permitted to so by law or professional guidelines, we reserve the right to exercise a particular lien over all relevant documents and records in our possession relating to all engagements for you until all outstanding fees and disbursements are paid in full.

 19.1 We will provide services as outlined in the engagement letter with reasonable care and skill.
 Our liability to you is limited to losses, damages, costs and expenses caused by our negligence or wilful default.
 However, to the fullest extent permitted by law, we will not be responsible for any losses, penalties, surcharges, interest or additional tax liabilities where you or others supply incomplete, misleading or false information, or fail to supply any appropriate information or where you fail to act on our advice or respond promptly to communications from us or the tax authorities.